 The most points to have attained after the divisional/pool round is 9 points (this is if the team goes 3-0).
 If a team wins a game, draws a game, and loses a game, they will finish with 4 points.

-Above is the bracket from the 2016 Rio Olympics after the pool round.
-The top two teams from each four team bracket made the final elite eight, and competition was entertaining and intense.
+The top two teams from each four-team group make the final elite eight, and competition is bound to be both entertaining and intense.

 Brief Overview of the Rules